 Growing up with a disability is hard wherever you live, but it is extra hard if you live in a poor community.
 Tawonga is the youngest of six children.

 Her parents are farmers, but until recently they have not been able to grow enough food to feed the family.
 Sometimes they would go without food for four days at a time.
+In Malawi, 18% of the population are undernourished.
+In 2017, a Food Crisis was declared in parts of Malawi.

 Tawonga often missed school due to hunger and sickness.
 Getting to school was also tricky.
 There is no bus, so children have to walk long distances to get to school.
 Tawonga's siblings used to push her to school in a donated wheelchair - 3km along a bumpy road.